-- 7. All residential units must have an Energy Star rated dishwasher. - 8.
+- 7. All residential units must have an Energy Star rated dishwasher with bar handle. - 8.
 All residential units must have a double bowl sink. - 9.
-In Type "A" accessible units: - kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor; - pull-out worktops are prohibited; - workstations must be installed beside the range; - the wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf; and - both the range hood fan and light must have separate remote switches. - 10.
+In Type A units: - kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor; - pull-out worktops are prohibited; - workstations must be installed beside the range with no wall to the left or right of the workstation; - the wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf; and - both the range hood fan and light must have separate remote switches. - 10.
 Anti-tip devices must be installed on all kitchen ranges and be securely fastened to the floor.
 Walls behind or directly beside ranges must be covered with a splash panel.
 The panel should span from the range to the hood and be plastic, laminate or aluminum.
 Ranges must be installed to fit flush to the wall.